Maria Coral Albelda-Estellés Ness

 Background and activities

-Maria Coral is a PhD candidate in the climate/comfort comparison for sustainable building design, at the Energy and Environment Group in the Department of Architecture and Technology.
-She is also an assistant teacher at the international MSc. in Sustainable Architecture at NTNU, with tight connections with the Research Centre on Zero Emission Neighbourhoods, fmezen.no (previously Zero Emission Buildings, www.zeb.no)
+Maria Coral is a PhD candidate in the climate/comfort comparison for sustainable building design, at the Energy and Environment Group in the Department of Architecture and Technology, and the Research Centre on Zero Emission Neighbourhoods in Smart Cities.
+She is also an assistant lecturer at the international MSc. in Sustainable Architecture at NTNU.

-In connection with her research, she got involved in the R&D projects “Natural Climatization of Office Buildings” and "Simplification of Technical Systems" with Skanska, SINTEF Building and Infrastructure and several partners within the Norwegian building industry.
+In connection with her research, she got involved in the R&D projects “Natural Climatization of Office Buildings” and "Simplification of Technical Systems" with Skanska, SINTEF Building and Infrastructure, and the Norwegian Green Building Council.

 Her background is in architecture, with a MSc. in Sustainable Architecture from NTNU (Norway) and a M.Arch. from the Escuela Tecnica Superior de Arquitectura at the Universidad Politecnica de Valencia (Spain).

-In the last years, she has acquired a special interest and understanding in Architectural Science, with a particular focus on Building Bioclimatic Design, thermal comfort, indoor air quality, energy efficiency and GHG emissions.
+In the last years, she has acquired a deeper knowledge on architectural science, with a particular focus on bioclimatic building design, thermal comfort, indoor air quality, energy efficiency and building performance simulation.

 Scientific, academic and artistic work